The *-Vertex-Reinforced Jump Process: A non-reversible counterpart to the Edge-Reinforced Random Walk and the Vertex Reinforced Jump Process

-The Random Walk in Random Dirichlet Environment (RWDE), considered in \cite{Enriquez-Sabot06,sabot1} (see also \cite{sabot-tournier17} for a review), can also be seen as a particular case of \sERRWse.
-Indeed, given a directed graph $\ggg_1=(V_1, E_1)$, consider its "reversed" graph $\ggg_1=(V_1^*, E_1^*)$, where $V_1^*$ is a copy of $V_1$ and $E_1^*$ is obtained by reversing each edge in $E_1$.
-Then the full graph $\ggg$ is a disjoint union $(V_1\sqcup V_1^*,E_1\sqcup E_1^*)$.
-If $i_0\in V_1$, then the \sERRW is a Random Walk in Dirichlet environment on $\ggg_1$.
-Therefore the \sERRW can be seen as an interpolation between the ERRW and the RWDE.
-An interesting modification of the previous construction is obtained by gluing the two graphs $\ggg_1$ and $\ggg_1^*$ at the starting point $i_0$.
-In this case, the condition for exchangeability of the $\star$-ERRW, see condition \eqref{divergence} below, coincides with the condition for the property of statistical invariance by time-reversal of RWDE, see \cite{sabot1} lemma~1 or \cite{sabot-tournier17}, Lemma~3.
+As we pointed out in the introduction, the Random Walk in Random Dirichlet Environment (RWDE), considered in \cite{Enriquez-Sabot06,sabot1} (see also \cite{sabot-tournier17} for a review), can also be seen as a particular case of \sERRWse.
+Indeed, given a directed graph $\ggg_1=(V_1, E_1)$, consider its "reversed" graph $\ggg_1=(V_1^\star, E_1^\star)$, where $V_1^\star$ is a copy of $V_1$ and $E_1^\star$ is obtained by reversing each edge in $E_1$.
+Then the full graph $\ggg$ is a disjoint union $(V_1\sqcup V_1^\star,E_1\sqcup E_1^\star)$.
+If $i_0\in V_1$, then the \sERRW is a Random Walk in Dirichlet environment on $\ggg_1$ under the annealed law.
+An interesting modification of the previous construction, which makes the $\star$-directed graph strongly connected, is obtained by gluing the two graphs $\ggg_1$ and $\ggg_1^\star$ at the starting point $i_0$.
+In that case, the condition for partial exchangeability of the $\star$-ERRW, see condition \eqref{divergence} below, coincides with the condition for the key property of statistical invariance by time-reversal of RWDE, see \cite{sabot1} lemma~1 or \cite{sabot-tournier17}, Lemma~3 and Remark~1 of \cite{BST20}.